 There were photo, watercolour, and books with line drawings.

 And one called a flower key that had virtually no pictures in it, but lots of text, so I thought it must be really important.

 In some of these books where notes.
 Often just a small paragraph about how the plant had been used in the past.

-What struck me most, was that around 70% of the plants I was trying to identify had at some point in history, been used in folk medicine for healing people.
+What struck me most, was that most of the plants I was trying to identify had at some point in history, been used in folk medicine for healing people.